alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

-Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to content that is copied by one of its participants as a "fresh string of bits" that is sent as a new message to a new "current" set of participants.
+Integrity of Participation, which restricts access of a message's PCASM to its fixed set of participants, obviously does not apply to content that is copied by one of its participants as a "fresh string of bits" that is sent as a new message to "new, current" participants.

 Less obviously an E2ESM solution **MAY** enable message "forwarding", or "replying", or "quoting", where a message's participant may freshly send the message's object references and keys to enable "new, current" participants to access PCASM from which they were previously excluded.

-Per the definition of "backdoor" this is considered application functionality requiring "intentional action" of a message's participant - nearly equivalent to forwarding the content as a "fresh string of bits".
+Per the definition of "backdoor" this latter is considered application functionality requiring "intentional action" of a message's participant - nearly equivalent to forwarding the content as a "fresh string of bits", although potentially with greater attribution.

 Both approaches - analogous to "call by value" versus "call by reference" - raise interesting application design questions.
 However such features exist outside of the scope of this definition.